Get all the details on how to build stain and paint a wood sign below.

 Watch the full video series on how to build and stencil DIY wood signs on YouTube.

 Before I begin I should tell you what I have against pallet wood.
 It’s free and easy to come by, but it’s also dirty and could contain mold, termites or who knows what else.
 I am not comfortable bringing that type of wood into my home.
-So for less than $2 I made my own wood sign, here’s how I did it.
+So for just a few dollars I make my own DIY wood signs, here’s how I do it.

 - 1×4 piece of pine, total length of 96 inches